ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 <a id="embedded-server"></a>
 ## Configuring embeddedServer

-`embeddedServer` includes an optional parameter `configure` specific per factory where you can set a generic or a specific configuration.
-Any configuration has these common fields available to set:
+`embeddedServer` includes an optional parameter `configure` that allows you to set the associated configuration to the ApplicationEngineFactory specified in the first parameter.
+All the configurations will have some common properties that you can set:

 ```kotlin
 open class Configuration {